Marv-11/ATM-machine/README.md

 Automated Teller Machine

-The project is an ATM machine that saves users records in a txt file

-The code works as below:

-create an ATM Machine program that allows a user to choose one of the following introduction menu items:
+The ATM Machine program allows a user to choose one of the following introduction menu items:

     1) Create a bank account by supplying a user id and password.